 Inspect the U-bend – Once the water stops draining out, you can remove the U-bend completely and take a look inside.
 Pull out any objects or built-up debris that you can find, and then reattach the clean U-bend to the bottom of the sink.

 No Luck?
 Time To Call A Professional Plumber.

 If you’ve followed these steps carefully, you should now know how to unblock a sink yourself.
-But if you’re still having problems, or you’re not comfortable following these steps, just get in touch with a plumber from ClearView Plumbing and Heating in Calgary – they’ll be more than happy to come and take a look at the blocked sink for you.
+But if you’re still having problems, or you’re not comfortable following these steps, just get in touch with a plumber from ClearView Services in Calgary – they’ll be more than happy to come and take a look at the blocked sink for you.